Back to Delaware

 Plain English Breakdown

-This resolution asks the Department of Veterans Affairs (VA) to study and suggest if it's possible to build a veteran cemetery in Kent County, Delaware.
+This resolution encourages the Department of Veterans Affairs to study if it is possible to build a veteran's cemetery in Kent County, Delaware.

 What This Bill Does